G-Armstrong/cath-classification-struct-seq/README.md

 ```
 ### 5. Install PyRosetta (Optional)

 PyRosetta can be used for sequence remodeling.
+Make sure your env is active.

 ```bash
 pip install pyrosetta-installer